About

 Authorship

 A. Northam is a contributing author for WRS Web Solutions Inc., and this site operates as an educational division of the company.
+The author’s role is to research, organize, and present security concepts in a way that is accessible to non‑specialists while remaining aligned with established terminology and practice.

 Scope boundary